eriche2016/eriche2016.github.io/_pages/about.md

 News
 ----
+- **[Sep.
+2023]**: Our work on "A Discrepancy Aware Framework for Robust Anomaly Detection" is accepted to [IEEE Transactions on Industrial Informatics](url soon).
+Congratulations to Yuxuan Cai.
 - **[Aug.
 2023]**: Our work on “HLeViT-UNet: Make Faster Encoders with Transformer for Medical Image Segmentation.” is accepted to [PRCV 2023](https://www.prcv2023.cn/2023prcv).
 Congratulations to Guoping Xu.
 - **[Aug.
 2023]**: Our work on “Haar wavelet downsampling: A simple but effective downsampling module for semantic segmentation” is accepted to [Pattern Recognition](https://www.sciencedirect.com/science/article/pii/S0031320323005174).
 Congratulations to Guoping Xu.
 - **[Aug.
 2023]**: My webpage is online.